boazbk/crypto/lec_19_quantum.md

 * At Harvard, Lukin's group is using [cold atoms](https://lukin.physics.harvard.edu/arrays-cold-atoms)  to implement quantum computers.

-* [Trapped ion quantum computers](https://en.wikipedia.org/wiki/Trapped_ion_quantum_computer) Use the states of an ion to simulate a qubit.
+* [Trapped ion quantum computers](https://en.wikipedia.org/wiki/Trapped_ion_quantum_computer) use the states of an ion to simulate a qubit.
 People have made some [recent advances](http://iontrap.umd.edu/wp-content/uploads/2016/02/1602.02840v1.pdf) on these computers too.
 For example, an ion-trap computer was used to [implement Shor's algorithm to factor 15](http://arxiv.org/abs/1507.08852).
 (It turns out that $15=3\times 5$ :) )

 * [Topological quantum computers](https://en.wikipedia.org/wiki/Topological_quantum_computer) use a different technology, which is more stable by design but arguably harder to manipulate to create quantum computers.

 These approaches are not mutually exclusive and it could be that ultimately quantum computers are built by combining all of them together.
 At the moment, we have devices with about $100$ qubits, and about $1\%$ error per gate.
 Such restricted machines are sometimes called "Noisy Intermediate-Scale Quantum Computers" or  "NISQ".
-See [this article by John Preskil](https://arxiv.org/abs/1801.00862) for some of the progress and applications of such more restricted devices.
+See [this article by John Preskill](https://arxiv.org/abs/1801.00862) for some of the progress and applications of such more restricted devices.
 If the number of qubits is increased and the error is decreased by one or two orders of magnitude, we could start seeing more applications.